Automating processes with

 This will pull up root user's

-crontab as it exists at this moment in your chosen editor, and may look something like this.
-Read this commented version, as it has descriptions of each field that you will be using next:
+crontab as it exists at this moment in your chosen editor, and might look something like this.
+Read this commented version, as it has descriptions of each field that you will use next:

 Notice that this particular